aws/aws-cdk/README.md

 ## License

-This AWS CDK is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The AWS CDK is distributed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 See [LICENSE](./LICENSE) and [NOTICE](./NOTICE) for more information.